St. Francis Man Sentenced For Abusive Sexual Contact

-States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man convicted of Abusive Sexual Contact was sentenced on February 10, 2014, by U.S. District Judge Roberto A. Lange.
+United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man convicted of Abusive Sexual Contact was sentenced on January 14, 2014, by U.S. District Judge Roberto A. Lange.

-Joseph Blue Bird, age 26, was sentenced to 36 months of custody, 5 years of supervised release, $43.50 in restitution, and a $100 special assessment to the Federal Crime Victims Fund.
-Blue Bird was also ordered to register as a sex offender.
+Vernon Verdell Blackhorse, age 63, was sentenced to 144 months in custody, 3 years of supervised release, a $3,000 fine, and a $100 special assessment to the Federal Crime Victims Fund.

-This case was investigated by the Rosebud Sioux Tribal Police Department and the Federal Bureau of Investigation.
-Assistant U.S. Attorney Troy R. Morley prosecuted the case.
+This case was investigated by the Federal Bureau of Investigation and the Rosebud Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Marie H. Ruettgers prosecuted the case.